 Significant Savings From Cloud Migration

-According to a report at Intuit, the company who brought us Turbo Tax, nearly 80% of small businesses will have fully adapted to cloud computing by 2020.
-For small businesses operating with limited budgets one of the most obvious benefits driving the move to the cloud is reduced IT costs.
-Virtualization with the cloud means businesses can maximize existing hardware, allowing them to do more with less.
-IT savings are realized in several ways including:
+According to a report at Intuit, the company that brought us Turbo Tax, nearly 80% of small businesses will have fully adapted to cloud computing by 2020.
+For a small business operating with limited budgets, one of the most obvious benefits of driving the move to the cloud is reduced IT costs.
+Virtualization with the cloud means organizations can maximize existing hardware, allowing them to do more with less.
+IT savings are realized in several ways, including: